 Duties and Responsibilities

-There are certain duties that a leaseholder needs to follow, such as keeping the place neat and clean or not carrying any construction work without permission.
+There are certain duties that a leaseholder needs to follow, such as keeping the place neat and clean or not carrying out any construction work without permission.
 Such duties are not mandatory in the case of the freehold property owner.

 A person can easily get a bank loan in case of a freehold property.
 However, in the case of leasehold, the loan would depend on the duration of the lease.